How to Claim Section 179D Energy-Efficiency Tax Deduction: A Guide for Architects and Engineers

 With the permeance of Section 179D architecture, engineering, and construction companies can claim the deduction beyond 2021—letting them plan for and generate significant tax savings from construction projects for government entities.

-Who can claim a Section 179D deduction and applicability to A&E Firms?
+Who Can Claim a Section 179D Deduction and Applicability to A&E Firms?

 The Section 179D deduction can be allocated to engineering, architecture, and construction entities that are responsible for the design components of government-owned, energy-efficient buildings.